 - Very dark = Over 200MΩ (two hundred million ohms)

-Therefore, I suggest that the LDR always be in series with other resistance.
+I suggest that the LDR always be in series with other resistance based on the supply voltage.
 The minimum circuit resistance will then be about the value of the other resistance.
-A parallel resistor can be used to make sure there is never too much resistance.
+A parallel resistor can also be used to make sure there is never too much resistance.

 More details about parallel resistors.
 Resistors connected in parallel